gnat/css-scope-inline/README.md

 ## 🌘 How does it work?

 This uses `MutationObserver` to monitor the DOM, and the moment a `<style>` tag is seen, it scopes the styles to whatever the parent element is.
 No flashing or popping.

+This method also leaves your existing styles untouched, allowing you to mix and match at your liesure.

 ## 🤔 Why consider this over Tailwind CSS?